vyos/vyos-documentation/docs/system.rst

 System
 ======

-After a basic system setup by setting up `Interface Addresses`_, VyOS should be ready for further configuration which is described in this chapter.
+After a basic system setup by setting up :ref:`interfaces-addresses`, VyOS should be ready for further configuration which is described in this chapter.

 Host Information
 ----------------